FreeFem/FreeFem-modules/_modules/nonlinear-contact.md

 include "Geometry.idp"           // Geometrical data

 //Degree of Freedom
-int ndof1=Wh1.ndof;        // Number of the degree of freedom for the first body meshL Lh = extract(Th2);   // The border of Th2 (used to compute the projection points)
+int ndof1=Wh1.ndof;        // Number of the degree of freedom for the body meshL Lh = extract(Th2);   // The border of Th2 (used to compute the projection points)

 // Define the normal field